scala/scala-lang/blog/_posts/2020-11-10-scala-3-forward-compat.md

 If we do `sbt app/run` we should see the `app` project recompile and it will run as before.

-Now lets try the other way around:
+Now lets try the other way around, in this case we also have to enable reading Scala 3 dependencies in Scala 2 with the flag `-Ytasty-reader`:

 {% highlight diff %}
 // build.sbt